 style Cause2 fill:#1a1a2e,stroke:#ffd700,color:#fff

-A demand forecasting initiative that begins with "we need to predict demand" fails.
-One that begins with "we need next-week SKU-level demand forecasts accurate within 8% so purchasing can reduce overstock waste by $2M annually" succeeds — because every subsequent decision has a concrete target to validate against.
+"We need to predict demand" fails.
+"We need next-week SKU-level forecasts accurate within 8% so purchasing can reduce overstock waste by $2M annually" succeeds — because every subsequent decision has a concrete target to validate against.

 The fix starts before any data is touched.
-Define the business decision the model will inform, the action that will be taken based on its output, and the measurable outcome that constitutes success.
+Define the business decision the model will inform, the action taken on its output, and the measurable outcome that constitutes success.

 Most organizations overestimate the quality of their data.
 Lab environments use clean, curated datasets.
 Production environments have missing values, inconsistent formats, duplicate records, and data that drifts over time.

 A fraud detection system illustrates this well.
 The training data contains neatly labeled transactions — fraudulent or legitimate.
-In production, labels arrive days or weeks after the transaction.
+In production, labels arrive significantly after the transaction.
 The feature distributions shift as fraudsters adapt.
 New payment methods appear that the model has never seen.
-The 99.2% accuracy from the lab becomes 85% accuracy in month one and 70% by month six.
+The 99% accuracy from the lab degrades steadily once exposed to production conditions.

 The fix is building systems that are resilient to imperfect data from day one — designing pipelines that detect anomalies, handle missing values gracefully, and alert operators when data quality degrades below acceptable thresholds.
 This means training on data that reflects production messiness — including missing fields, delayed labels, and distribution shifts — rather than sanitizing everything into an artificially clean state.